 The National Credit Union Administration (NCUA), the independent agency created by Congress to regulate and supervise credit unions, is once again failing to fulfill its responsibilities (not that anyone is really THAT surprised anymore).

 This time, NCUA has failed to follow through with enacting the risk-based capital rule.
-Proposed three (shouldn’t this be four?
-First proposed in January 2014) years ago, the rule required credit unions with assets more than $100 million to report on their lending practices and hold additional reserves against riskier assets as a way to assist a credit union in preparing for any future disturbance to its business lines.
+Proposed four years ago, the rule required credit unions with assets more than $100 million to report on their lending practices and hold additional reserves against riskier assets as a way to assist a credit union in preparing for any future disturbance to its business lines.
 Sounds like the type of work a regulator should be doing to ensure a safe and sound industry, right?!

 Unfortunately, after a lot of complaining from credit unions, NCUA recently proposed to delay the rule by yet another year, as well as cut the number of credit unions affected by it.
 Sigh.